The Chief Revenue Officer of BlackBerry is Exercising Options

-Following this transaction Steven Capelli’s holding in the company was decreased by 63% to a total of $1.54 million.
-In addition to Steven Capelli, 7 other BB executives reported Sell trades in the last month.
+In addition to Steven Capelli, 11 other BB executives reported Sell trades in the last month.
+Following this transaction Steven Capelli’s holding in the company was decreased by 10% to a total of $1.67 million.

 See today’s analyst top recommended stocks >>